 NetSpot feels like a well polished complete WiFi analyzer app.
 It does feel a little redundant for personal use but with its commercial licensing, it should work great for commercial use or large office areas to detect dead zones and improve the overall connectivity of the area.

 Download NetSpot (Freemium)

 6. Honorable Mentions

-WireShark is an open source and very powerful network analyser used mainly by network admins and developers.
-Although it comes with a steep learning curve,it is one of the best packet analyser apps available.
+WireShark is an open source and very powerful network analyzer used mainly by network admins and developers.
+Although it comes with a steep learning curve, it is one of the best packet analyzer apps available.
 WireShark is also capable of working in monitor mode, thereby letting you see what other devices are browsing/watching on your network.
-While normally you’d need an external WiFi adapter to these kind of things, most Macs have a network card that supports monitor mode which overall works out pretty well.
+While normally you’d need an external WiFi adapter to these kinds of things, most Macs have a network card that supports monitor mode which overall works out pretty well.

 WiFi Signal Strength Explorer is a handy little utility which unlike the normal WiFi icon, shows you the strength of connection via dots/percent in the menu bar and by clicking it, you can access some basic details about your current network.

 So these were the best WiFi analyzer applications available for macOS and here’s a little recap.
 For casual use or not too deep analysis, the Wireless Diagnostics seem to work just fine.
 If you need something quick that shows you details about your connected network just from your menubar, check out WiFi Signal.
 As a WiFi analyzing tool, WiFi Explorer has got everything you might need.
 However, if you are a sucker for extra features, WiFi Scanner provides the most for your money.
 For large organizations or commercial purposes, nothing comes close to NetSpot.
 Did we miss anything?
 Which one do you use?
 Let us know in the comments below.